NubeEraTechnologies/Azure-04Cosmos-labs/EY-ADE04_CosmosDB_LabGuide.md

 Steps (Portal walkthrough)
 1. In the Azure Portal, click Create a resource → Azure Cosmos DB.
 2. Choose the API: Core (SQL) for document-style (recommended for this lab).
-3. Fill Subscription, Resource Group (create new), Account Name (e.g., eyade-cosmoslab-yourname), Location (pick the region closest to you, e.g., Central India or South India).
+3. Fill Subscription, Resource Group (create new), Account Name , Location.
 4. Leave defaults for now and click Review + Create → Create.
 5. After provisioning, open your Cosmos account and find the Replicate data globally option (or Add region).
 Click it and add a second region (e.g., West India or Central US) — just add one extra region for learning.
 Expected output: The account will show 2 regions.
 Note: Adding a region may cost more.
-Troubleshooting: If you can’t add a region due to subscription limits, skip this step — you can still learn the concept.

 ________________________________________
 Lab 4 — Scaling and performance (Throughput, RU/s, partitioning)
 Goal: Understand Request Units (RU/s), provisioned throughput, and partition keys.